Irene Wosikowski: Marseille

 The nature of Irene Wosikowski's resistance work completely changed after November 1942.
 Probably as a response to the landing of large numbers of Anglo-American troops in North Africa, the Germans dusted off and implemented plans for a "direct military occupation of southern France.
-Marseilles had till now been a principal transit point for refugees desperate to escape occupied Europe for reasons of race or politics, but now the escape channels dried up.
+Marseille had till now been a principal transit point for refugees desperate to escape occupied Europe for reasons of race or politics, but now the escape channels dried up.
 Over the next few months German soldiers and Gestapo personnel became a common sight as military occupation took hold.
 Fluent German became a valuable asset, but the resistance activity involved in what was known as "enlightenment work" ("Aufklärungsarbeit") among the German soldiers was massively dangerous.
 At its simplest it involved distributing copies of the innocuously titled newspaper "Soldat am Mittelmeer" ("Soldier on the Mediterranean") to German military personnel, possibly by leaving copies on tables outside cafés where off-duty soldiers liked to gather.
 The newspaper comprised antifascist propaganda designed, with varying degrees of subtlety, to persuade German soldiers to lay down their arms.

 Shortly after the German occupation Irene Wosikowski relocated (illegally) to a different part of the city and using forged papers took on a couple of new identities, as "Marie-Louise Durand" and "Poulette Monier".
 She teamed up with her comrade Thea Saefkow, and the two of them took to engaging in casual conversation with off-duty German soldiers.
 They would discuss the course of the war and, where appropriate, hand out (illegal) pamphlets, always trying to convince the men of the war's senselessness.
 During the course of this activity, in or shortly before July 1943, Wosikowski, found herself chatting with a German sailor called Hermann Frischalowski from Cuxhaven.
 He seemed genuinely persuaded by her arguments for quitting the army.
 After a period of caution, she came to believe in his stated anti-Hitler beliefs, but it turned out that quite soon after they first met he had denounced her to the Gestapo.

 Arrest and "questioning"

 After that "Paulette Monier" (being the name she was using) met up with Frischalowski a few more times.
 He asked her to obtain false identity documents and civilian clothes for him.
-Then, on 26 July 1943, facilitated her arrest by the Gestapo.
-In the words of a note made by the security police on 27 July 1943, "on the basis of the denunciation by the sailor Hermann Frischalowski, the arrest of the German emigrant Irene Wosikowski took place in Marseilles on 26 July 1943".
+Then, on 26 July 1943, he facilitated her arrest by the Gestapo.
+In the words of a note made by the security police on 27 July 1943, "on the basis of the denunciation by the sailor Hermann Frischalowski, the arrest of the German emigrant Irene Wosikowski took place in Marseille on 26 July 1943".
 Only after "intensified interrogation" did she disclose her real identity.
 Later, after long days of torture, she confirmed her own identity and that she had spent time training in Moscow.
-But still, despite brutal torture at the Gestapo main office in Marseilles, she never disclosed the names of those comrades with whom she was working.
+But still, despite brutal torture at the Gestapo main office in Marseille, she never disclosed the names of those comrades with whom she was working.